sumyinho/Novel-Models-for-Fault-Diagnosis/README.md

 Our code is released at [[**Code link**]](https://github.com/sumyinho/Novel-Models-for-Fault-Diagnosis/tree/master)

-You can check the structure framework of different models by looking at `model_name.py` in the model file.
+You can check the structure framework of different models by looking at `model_name.py` in the `model` file.

+If you want to see the details and settings of the code running, you can try to reproduce it by running `exp_model_name.py` in the `experiment` file

 ## 👜Data